Bernardo-MG/docs-maven-skin/README.md

 # Docs Maven Skin

-A minimalist and responsive Bootstrap-based HTML5 skin for Maven Site, which will help to use it as a documentation site.
+A minimalist and responsive Bootstrap-based HTML5 skin for Maven Site, which will help to create documentation sites with Maven.

-It is easy to use, just remember to check [the documentation][site-release] to find out how to set it up, and to find out how the skin looks in an actual Maven Site.
-New projects may as well make use of the [Library Maven Archetype][library-archetype] which, among other features, makes use of this skin and shows how it is configured.
+It is easy to use, just remember to check [the project documentation][site-release] to find out how to set it up, and also to find out how the skin looks in an actual Maven Site.
+New projects may as well make use of the [Library Maven Archetype][library-archetype] which, among other features, takes advantage of this skin and shows how to set it up.

 The skin has been adapted from the static template [Docs Bootstrap Template][docs-template], which will be the visual reference to be followed by this project.